résumé/curriculum vitae of

 B.A. in English with an Honors Diploma, University of Notre Dame, 1990

 Sauer, David K. and Geoffrey Sauer.
 "Chapter 19: Drama."
-Article submitted to American Literary Scholarship.
-Duke University Press, expected in 2017.
+Article accepted to American Literary Scholarship.
+Duke University Press, forthcoming in summer 2017.

 Sauer, Geoffrey.
 "Multimedia Labs as Content Incubators."
 Intercom.
 September/October 2011.